zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 ### Unexpected Errors Should Also Lead to Rejection

 So far our error handling only accounts for known errors.
 It's possible an unhandled exception will happen, completely ruining everything.
-It's essential that the Promise implementation catches those exceptions and reject accordingly.
+It's essential that the Promise implementation catch these exceptions and reject accordingly.

 This means that `resolve()` should get wrapped in a try/catch block